Ibanez FR Custom

 - When SD started to come out with pedals, I got really excited.
 I saw the 805 Overdrive and fell in love.
 Mainly with the fact that its an OD pedal with a 3 band EQ.
 Theres so much control for just that single pedal.
 I love it.
 Whether you need a cool mid boost, or you want to pump the lows, its great.

 - I feel that this pedal doesn’t really need any description.
-Its a staple in the live music world for a reason.
-Its not the best, but its damn good.
+It's a staple in the live music world for a reason.
+It's the best gate in the game IMO.

 - I recently added this to my pedalboard.
 I loved the verb and delay I was running but I felt I wanted a single unit.
-I saw the Dark Sun at NAMM this year and was super interested.
-Duncan was nice enough to send me one to scope out.
-I fucking fell in love.
-Theres so much control.
-Cool for a smooth lead and also for weird spacy shit in your bedroom.
+I saw Jeff Loomis released a pedal and I was super interested.
+All Pedal was nice enough to send me one to scope out and I fucking fell in love.
+It's very straight forward.
+I use this in the FX loop for the Boost and the wet effects.

 Big Joe Power Box Lithium